seek4science/seek/tech/docker/basic-container.md

 Once Docker is installed it can be started simply with:

-    docker run -d -p 8080:80 --name seek fairdom/seek:1.2
+    docker run -d -p 3000:3000 --name seek fairdom/seek:1.2

-This will start the container, and will be then available at [http://localhost:8080](http://localhost:8080) after a short few seconds wait for things to start up.
+This will start the container, and will be then available at [http://localhost:3000](http://localhost:3000) after a short few seconds wait for things to start up.
-_( -p 8080:80 maps port 8080 to the standard http port 80, if you wish to use port 80 then use -p 80:80, or use another port such as -p 3000:80 )_
+_( the container exposes port 3000 by default, if you want to map to a different port, e.g standard port 80, you can use -p 80:3000 )_

 If you wish to see the logs you can use